linkerd/website/linkerd.io/content/2-edge/tasks/circuit-breakers.md

 slow-cooker      1/1   100.00%   0.3rps           1ms           1ms           1ms          1
 ```

-Here we can see that `good` and `bad` deployments are each reciving similar
+Here we can see that `good` and `bad` deployments are each receiving similar
-amounts of traffic but `good` has a success rate of 100% while the success
+amounts of traffic, but `good` has a success rate of 100% while the success
 rate of `bad` is very low (only healthcheck probes are succeeding).
 We can also
 see how this looks from the perspective of the traffic generator: